 If you have read our previous posts in this backlighting series, you should already know what questions to ask before starting a backlighting project as well as when to use discrete LEDs.
-Now we’re going to go over the next backlighting technology, light guide film.
+In this blog, we will be discussing the next backlighting technology – light guide film.

-Light guide film, much like it sounds, uses a thin film to guide the light from LEDs to the areas that need to be lit.
-The film is has a reflective coating on a bottom and top layer of film.
-The top layer is laser etched/abraded in the areas that you want light to escape and light your overlay.
-The etching pattern can be altered to control and allow certain areas to be brighter or dimmer, helping to eliminate hotspots.
+Light guide film, much like it sounds, uses a thin film to guide the light from the LED(s) to the areas that need to be lit.
+The film has a reflective coating on the top and bottom layers of the film.
+The top layer is laser etched or abraded in the areas where we need light to escape and light the overlay.
+With varying depths and customized etching patterns, the distribution of light can be easily controlled, allowing specific areas to be brighter or dimmer.

-Light guide film generally struggles with lighting the same icon multiple different colors due to placement of the LEDs.
-Regardless of the drawbacks, we anticipate that light guide film with continue to grow in popularity and that the challenges will be minimized as the technology evolves.
+Regardless of the drawbacks, light guide films are continuing to grow in popularity and the challenges will be mitigated as the technology evolves.